Butcher's Tale (Western Front 1914): Reception

-Although, in the words of Dorian Lynskey "Butcher's Tale (Western Front 1914)" was the band's "most soberly uncommercial song," Date Records chose it for a single off Odessey and Oracle.
-This apparently due to the company seeing the song as a metaphor for the Vietnam War, which was emerging as a hot topic at the time, and partly due to the recommendation of Al Kooper, who was championing the band at the time.
-The band, however, was surprised that such an uncommercial song was chosen as a single.
-Not surprisingly, the single sold poorly.
+Although "Butcher's Tale (Western Front 1914)" was the band's "most soberly uncommercial song," Date Records chose it to release as the second single from Odessey and Oracle in the United States on 10 June 1968, on the recommendation of Al Kooper and with the label believing that its implicit commentary on the Vietnam War would resonate with a young audience.
+The Zombies, however, were surprised that such an uncommercial song was chosen as a single, and it sold poorly.

-Allmusic critic Matthew Greenwald called it one of The Zombies "strangest and most experimental songs," adding that it provided "a fine strangeness" to the album.
+Cash Box described the song as containing "some searching lyrics and a weird ear-catching instrumental setup to create interest for this wild outing."
+Allmusic critic Matthew Greenwald retrospectively called it one of The Zombies' "strangest and most experimental songs".
 Pierre Perrone of The Independent claimed that the song proved that "the band were both of their time and incredibly prescient."
-Arts writer Matt Kivel called the song a "creepy war ballad" and noted that it showed The Zombies experimenting with instrumentation in more imaginative ways than any other band except The Beatles.
-Arts writer Mike Boehm called it "one of the greatest anti-war songs in the rock canon" and noted that it is "unsparing in its depiction of war's horrors" and "created characters and vivid, real-life scenes to take the listener into the trenches."
-Music critic Antonio Mendez called it one of the sublime songs on Odessey and Oracle.
+Arts writer Matt Kivel called the song a "creepy war ballad" and noted that it showed The Zombies experimenting with instrumentation in more imaginative ways than any contemporary band besides the Beatles.
+Arts writer Mike Boehm called it "one of the greatest anti-war songs in the rock canon" and "unsparing in its depiction of war's horrors".
+Music critic Antonio Mendez called it one of the "sublime" songs on Odessey and Oracle.

 Other versions

 The Chrysanthemums covered "Butcher's Tale (Western Front 1914)" on their 1989 version of Odessey and Oracle.
 Allmusic critic Stewart Mason praised the "sneering hardcore punk setting" the group used for the song, stating that it "fits the horrific wartime imagery perfectly."
-They Might Be Giants covered the song in 2000 on the multi-artist album Simply Mad, Mad, Mad, Mad About the Loser's Lounge.
+A live cover by They Might Be Giants was featured on the 2000 various artists compilation Simply Mad, Mad, Mad, Mad About the Loser's Lounge.
 John Wilkes Booze covered the song in 2004 on Five Pillars of Soul.
 Jonas Prangerød noted that the John Wilkes Booze version is short and strange.
 The Immediate covered the song in 2006 on Stop and Remember.
-The Sound Defects used parts of the speric chorus as samples in their track "War" on The Iron Horse.